Encryption without Centralization: Distributing DNS Queries Across Recursive Resolvers: Background and Related Work

-DNS queries and responses have historically been unencrypted, which has garnered increasing concern in recent years, given various demonstrations that DNS traffic can be used to discover private information about users, ranging from the websites and webpages that they visit to the ``smart'' devices that they use (and how they operate them).
-Significant concern has been raised, for example, by the Federal Communications Commission (FCC) over an Internet service provider's ability to observe their subscribers DNS traffic.
-A more common threat scenario, however, may be that of a user who associates to a wireless network for convenience (\eg, in a coffee shop, airport, or any public space) and subsequently sends DNS queries to an associated DNS resolver, in cleartext~\cite{rfc7626}.
+DNS queries and responses have historically been unencrypted, which has garnered concern in recent years, given research that has demonstrated that DNS traffic can be used to discover private information about users, ranging from the websites and webpages that they visit to the ``smart'' devices that they use (and how they operate them).

-Increasing concern over these scenarios has led to various developments to encrypt DNS queries and responses.
-Two such developments are DNS-over-TLS (DoT)~\cite{rfc7858} and DNS-over-HTTPS (DoH)~\cite{rfc8484}.
-Many DNS services, including Google, Cloudflare, Quad9, and others now provide services for both DoT and DoH.
-The challenge, naturally, concerns configuring clients to use these protocols.
-Recent proposals from Mozilla and Google involve sending DoH queries directly from the browser to a ``trusted'' recursive resolver~(resolver) as configured in the browser (perhaps even by default, although as of this writing the default settings have not yet changed).
+T-DNS\cite{zhu2015connection} address security issues with DNS, such as lack of confidentiality and amplified denial-of-service attacks.
+T-DNS has not been widely adopted, but it served as the primary inspiration for DNS-over-TLS (DoT)~\cite{rfc7858}.
+DNS-over-HTTPS (DoH)~\cite{rfc8484} aims to solve the same problems as DoT, but uses HTTP as a transport protocol.
+Other work investigated the adoption of secure DNS and their real-world benefits.
+Hounsel et al. measured web performance when using encrypted DNS protocols and found that in some cases the newer protocols can outperform conventional DNS~\cite{hounsel2020comparing}.
+Recent proposals from Mozilla and Google involve sending DoH queries directly from the browser to a recursive resolver~(sometimes simply referred to as a ``resolver'') as configured in the browser (perhaps even by default, although as of this writing the default settings have not yet changed).
 Similarly, the Android OS makes it possible to route all DNS queries via DoT to a Google-operated resolver~\cite{android-dot}.

-To date, however, clients that are configured to use DoT or DoH operate using {\em centralized} architectures, whereby the client sends all DoT or DoH queries to a {\em single} recursive resolver.
-Such an architecture solves one privacy problem but creates a new one---that of a single entity who now sees all DNS queries for a user, from all devices, for all networks and locations.
-In this sense, existing DoT and DoH architectures have not solved any privacy problem---they have simply moved the problem elsewhere, from one Internet entity (the ISP) to another (a content provider, ad network, etc.).

-Furthermore, existing DoH and DoT architectures have introduced new performance concerns, since many CDNs map clients to nearby web caches based on the location of the client's recursive resolver.
-Of course, if the CDN operator and the resolver operator are the same party (as may be the case for certain objects, in the case of Cloudflare and Google), this concern is somewhat mitigated, because the DNS operator sees the client's IP address in any case.
-In cases where the CDN does not operate the resolver, however, there are some concerns that performance may suffer, if the CDN mistakenly maps a client to a cache based on the location of the resolver that is not located within client's ISP.
-These relative performance effects have not been studied extensively in the context of various DoH and DoT architectures, which is one of the aims of our study.